mdeweerd/zha-toolkit/README.md

 ### `bind_ieee`: Bind matching cluster to another device

+Bind all available default and matching clusters from `ieee` to `command_data` on all endpoints.\
+Binds to the coordinator if
+`command_data` is not set or 0.\
-Bind all available default and matching clusters from `ieee` to `command_data` on all endpoints.
-By defaault only binds clusters in the internal list, i.e. OnOff, Level and Color Control clusters.
+By default only binds cluster types in the internal list, i.e. OnOff, Level and Color Control clusters.

+The cluster must exist on both devices, except when the coordinator is the target.

 If you set the `cluster`, you can bind another cluster type and only that cluster will be bound (both in and out clusters).